-Like the Google Pixel
+Like the Google Pixel and Pixel 2

 devices that precede them, the Google Pixel 3 and Pixel 3 XL are currently available as Verizon exclusives.
 Recently, however, a report claimed T-Mobile was gearing up to sell the devices

 .
 Now, new findings suggest Sprint could soon offer Google’s smartphones too.

 The Pixel 3 & Pixel 3a could land on Sprint next week